GabrielVaradi/ChattyApp/README.md

 ### Getting Started

 - Install all dependencies (using the npm install command).
-- Run the server in a terminal in the chatty-server folder using npm start
+- In the chatty-server folder, run the server using npm start
-- Run the front-end in another terminal in the chattyApp folder using npm start
+- Open another terminal and in the chattyApp folder, run the front-end using npm start

 ### Dependencies